 - The likelihood of lung cancer increases by 16% for each 100 Bq / m3 increase in the concentration of radon!

 In the European Union, lung cancer is the most common cause (about 20%) of cancer related death .

 Based on epidemiological investigations in nine EU countries it was estimated that approximately 9% of deaths from lung cancer may be due to exposure to radon in the home.

-How we measure radon, what are the safe levels of exposure and how do I reduce radon levels in my space?
+How do we measure radon, what are the safe levels of exposure and how do I reduce radon levels in my living space?

-The measurement radioactive radon gas is made with digital radon meters or detectors or dosimeters (alpha particle meters) which record the radon concentration per cubic meter (in Bq / m3).
+The measurement of radioactive radon gas is made with digital radon meters, detectors or dosimeters (alpha particle meters) which record the radon concentration per cubic meter (in Bq / m3).
 Becquerel (Bq) is the number of radioactive disintegrations per second.
-Other radon measurment unit used is the pCi / lt (pico-curies per liter), where 37 Bq / m3 = 1 pCi / lt.
+Another radon measurement unit used is the pCi / lt (pico-curies per liter), where 37 Bq / m3 = 1 pCi / lt.

-The average radon concentration values differ from region to region and are higher indoors eg in USA the average values are 15 Bq / m3 outdoors and 50 Bq / m3 indoors .
+The average radon concentration values differ from region to region and are higher indoors eg. in the USA the average values are 15 Bq / m3 outdoors and 50 Bq / m3 indoors .

 Some officially recommended limits for exposure to radon are:

 - European Union (proposed for existing buildings): 400 Bq / m3

 - European Union (recommended for new buildings): 200 Bq / m3